mekowalski/beer-client/NOTES.md

   - current issue is `App.js:11 Fetch API cannot load localhost:3001/api/beers.
 URL scheme must be "http" or "https" for CORS request.`
   - maybe i need `http` or `https` and can't just use localhost
   - YESSSS alright, forgot to call `json` with its `()` and was able to successfully get all the fake beer data

+## COMPONENT IDEAS
+- REACT SIDE
+- Components
+  1. Beers: Renders the list of Beers with name only
+  2. BeerDetail: Render the Beer details of name, brand, style and abv